Search for light long-lived neutral particles from Higgs boson decays via vector-boson-fusion production from $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Data and simulated event samples

-All Monte Carlo events were processed through a full simulation of the ATLAS detector geometry and response~\cite{SOFT-2010-01} using the \GEANT~\cite{Agostinelli:2002hh} toolkit.
-The simulation includes pile-up and detector response to interactions in bunch crossings before and after the one producing the hard interaction.
-In order to model the effects of pile-up, simulated inclusive $pp$ events were overlaid on each generated hard-scatter event and reweighted to match the conditions of the 2015--2018 data sample.
-The inclusive $pp$ events were simulated with \PYTHIA[8.210] with the A3 tune~\cite{ATL-PHYS-PUB-2016-017} and the~\NNPDF[2.3lo] set of PDFs.
+All MC events went through a full simulation of the ATLAS detector geometry and response~\cite{SOFT-2010-01} using the \GEANT~\cite{Agostinelli:2002hh} toolkit, taking into account of pile-up and detector response to interactions occurring in neighbouring bunch crossings from the one producing the hard interaction.
+To model the effects of pile-up, simulated inclusive $pp$ events (\PYTHIA[8.210] with the A3 tune~\cite{ATL-PHYS-PUB-2016-017} and the~\NNPDF[2.3lo] set of PDFs), were overlaid on each generated hard-scatter event and reweighted to match the conditions of the 2015--2018 data taking.
 Reconstructed events are reweighted to reproduce the measured distributions of the number of simultaneous interactions in different data-taking periods.
 Variations in the trigger threshold as a function of the data taking period are also included in simulation.
 Corrections were applied to simulated events to ensure agreement with the object, trigger and identification efficiencies determined from control samples in data.

 \FloatBarrier